top of page

 Creating a Music Corner in the Classroom

-Setting up a designated music corner in your classroom can inspire musical exploration and creativity.
+Setting up a designated music corner in your space can inspire musical exploration and creativity.
 Fill the space with simple percussive instruments like shakers, rhythm sticks, and small drums to encourage hands-on play.
 Include a small device or speaker for playing music, along with some song visuals that children can engage with during free play and also use during structured circle time.
-Singable stories are also a great addition to a musical space -- many classic children's songs (like Raffi's songs) have been made into sweet children's books.

 Bringing music into the preschool and kindergarten classroom is a wonderful way to foster connections and help children learn and grow.
 I hope you enjoy the suggested activities and wish you a wonderful school year filled with laughter, learning, and music!